jiangyang5157/kotlin-android/router/README.md

 Disadvantage of "e.g. 1" is the awareness of concrete route class.

-Disadvantage of "e.g. 2" is a configuration of fragment mapping is required.
+Disadvantage of "e.g. 2" is a configuration of fragment mapping is required during router initialization.

 i.e.: